64robots/nuxt-content-blog/docs/content/en/concepts/components.md

 ---
-title: 'Components'
+title: "Components"
-description: 'Create your own @nuxt/content blog in seconds!'
+description: "Create your own @nuxt/content blog in seconds!"
 position: 2
-category: 'Configuration'
+category: "Configuration"
 ---

 The package comes with some global Vue.js components ready out of the box.

 ### PostList